d-Representation-finite self-injective algebras: Introduction

-The fundamental idea of this paper is to construct $d$-representation-finite self-injective algebras as orbit algebras of the repetitive categories of certain algebras $\L$ of finite global dimension, called \emph{$\nu_d$-finite} algebras.
-This class of algebras includes $d$-representation-finite algebras of global dimension $d$ (which are a higher-dimensional analogue of representation-finite hereditary algebras) and, more generally, twisted fractionally Calabi--Yau algebras.
-The bounded derived category $\dml$ of a $\nu_d$-finite algebra $\L$ has a $d$-cluster-tilting subcategory $\U$ of a certain nice form -- a so-called \emph{orbital} $d$-cluster-tilting subcategory.
+Our aim is to generalize Riedtmann's construction from the point of view of higher-dimensional Auslander--Reiten theory.
+The fundamental idea is to construct $d$-representation-finite self-injective algebras as orbit algebras of the repetitive categories of certain algebras $\L$ of finite global dimension, called \emph{$\nu_d$-finite} algebras.
+This class of algebras includes $d$-representation-finite algebras of global dimension $d$ (which are a higher-dimensional analogue of representation-finite hereditary algebras) and, more generally, (twisted) fractionally Calabi--Yau algebras.
+The bounded derived category $\dml$ of a $\nu_d$-finite algebra $\L$ has a $d$-cluster-tilting subcategory $\U$ of a certain nice form -- which we call an \emph{orbital} $d$-cluster-tilting subcategory.

 Taking the orbit algebra of $\widehat{\L}$ with respect to an automorphism $\phi$ that preserves $\U$ gives a $d$-representation-finite self-injective algebra $\widehat{\L}/\phi$ (see Theorem~\ref{basic corollary}).
 Large classes of self-injective algebras, including many instances of $n$-fold trivial extension algebras (Corollaries \ref{fracCY}, \ref{trivext}, \ref{trivrf}) and higher preprojective algebras (Corollary \ref{preproj}), can be shown to be $d$-representation-finite using this construction.
 We apply these results to give examples amongst canonical algebras of tubular type and tensor products of Dynkin quivers.
 Algebras of tame as well as wild representation type occur in these constructions.
 It is known by \cite{eh08} that any module of a $d$-re\-pre\-sen\-ta\-tion-fi\-nite self-injective algebra has complexity at most one, i.e., the dimensions of the terms in a minimal projective resolution of such a module are bounded from above by a constant.
 The results in this paper give an explicit construction of self-injective algebras with this rather particular property.